 Well-Dressed in Weld

-One-hundred years of Weld County Fashions will be on display in the Greeley History Museum’s Upper Level Gallery through Dec.
-31, 2017.
-The exhibit features clothing and accessories and how they change from decade to decade, from 1870 to 1970.
-Exhibition themes change regularly and include various fashion themes such as evening wear, recreation and swimwear, fur trapper’s clothing and mourning attire.
-Visitors will be able to feel different materials and examine different weaving, sewing and spinning methods, and children can dress up in historical reproduction clothing.
+Over one-hundred years of Weld County Fashions are on display in the Greeley History Museum’s Upper Level Gallery.
+Fashion themes change throughout the year and in 2017 will include “Fur” and “Fun & Funky Florals.”
+Visitors will be able to feel different materials and examine different weaving, sewing and spinning methods, and dress up in historical reproduction clothing.
+Exhibition on display through 2018.

 The Greeley History museum is open year round Wednesday-Saturday from 10am-4:30pm and Sunday from 12pm to 4pm.
 It provides group discounts for adult groups and school groups.